emilte/django-workshop/documentation/tasks/blog.md

 ## Step 5: Create views for displaying content

+> Steps 5 to 7 will focus on Django's built in template system.
+> If you are more interested in an API setup, you may consider jumping to [Task: Django REST framework](rest.md) instead.

 In this section you will create a view in order to display content.
 Views can be function-based or class-based, in this workshop the latter is used.
 You can read more about the two approaches in the resource link.
 A view takes a web request and returns a web response, which for example can be the html content on your page.

 Resource: https://docs.djangoproject.com/en/4.1/topics/class-based-views/intro/#using-class-based-views